How To Resist Competitive Parenting

 4. Say No

-This one applies to both the other parents and to your child.
-It’s okay to say NO, in fact, you should say no. Say no when you have too much going on and cannot take on another activity.
+This one applies to both the other parents and your child.
+It is okay to say No. You should say no. Say no when you have too much going on and cannot take on another activity.
 Say no when another parent is attempting to shame you for your parenting choices.
 Say no when your child is begging for something because their friends have it.
-It is okay to say no!
+It is okay to say no, especially when it asserts your boundaries and promotes autonomy and self-care.

 5. Notice the Good